Thursday, June 27, 2024

 Thursday, June 20, 2024

 Did Peter and Paul get offed internally, by internecine Christian disputes?
-Probably not, and let's deconstruct
+Almost certainly not, and let's deconstruct the bad reasoning

 A VERY interesting comment on r/AcademicBiblical, that, if one strips away legendary interpretations of 1 Clement, Peter and Paul may indeed have faced that.